Captain Caveman and the Teen Angels: The Flintstone Kids (1986–88)

 In 1986, Captain Caveman appeared in a backup segment of The Flintstone Kids called Captain Caveman and Son with his son Cavey Jr. (voiced by Charlie Adler).
 In this case he appeared on a show-within-a-show that the younger versions of Fred, Barney, Wilma, and Betty enjoyed watching; the Captain's mumbled "unga bunga" became a catchphrase that the kids would shout before watching each "episode" of the show.
 The show would involve a lesson the Flintstone kids were trying to learn in the prologue.
 He had no secret identity.

 Hanna-Barbera Cinematic Universe

-Captain Caveman and Dee Dee Skyes appeared in the animated Scooby-Doo film Scoob!, with Captain Caveman voiced by Tracy Morgan and Dee Dee voiced by Kiersey Clemons.
+Captain Caveman and Dee Dee Skyes appeared in the 2020 computer-animated Scooby-Doo film Scoob!, with Captain Caveman voiced by Tracy Morgan and Dee Dee voiced by Kiersey Clemons.
 Dee Dee appears as the pilot of the Falcon Fury and assistant of the Blue Falcon.
 Captain Caveman is an inhabitant of a prehistoric ecosystem under Messick Mountain and part of a tribe with long body hair like him and is capable of speaking proper English.

 Captain Caveman appears in the 2021 film Space Jam: A New Legacy.
 His design is the same as in Scoob!
 Captain Caveman is seen watching the basketball game between the Tune Squad and the Goon Squad while swinging from the overhead power line that Magilla Gorilla was riding his unicycle on.